larchanjo/poc-vertx-grpc-producer/README.md

 # Overview

-This is a simple poc using Client streaming RPC.
+This is a simple poc using server streaming RPC.

 ## Set up